 We are often asked whether we sustain our sanctuaries on government funding and/or private donations.
-The answer to this is no. Both Monkeyland and Birds of Eden are totally self-sustaining by means of the tours we conduct in the forest.
-Every patron, or rather tourist, entering our forest directly assists us to sustain Monkeyland and Birds of Eden.
-Furthermore, the funds we manage to save, after expenses, enable us to develop further sanctuaries and rehabilitate many more bird and primate species into our sanctuaries.
+The answer to this is no. Both Monkeyland is totally self-sustaining by means of the tours we conduct in the forest.
+Every paying visitor entering our forest directly assists us to sustain Monkeyland and Birds of Eden.
+Furthermore, the funds we manage to save, after expenses, enable us to develop further sanctuaries.

 Dictionaries define a sanctuary for animals as merely a place where animals are protected from hunting.
-A true sanctuary for primates and/or birds should, however, also be a place of refuge to protect them from much more than hunting.
+A true sanctuary for wild animals should, however, also be a place of refuge to protect them from much more than hunting.
 They must also be protected against exploitation, abuse, neglect and improper care.

-At both Monkeyland and Birds of Eden, care exceeds the regulations regarding animal welfare.
-Our sanctuaries are, above all, safe havens where animals are rehabilitated, both physically and emotionally.
+At Monkeyland, care surpasses the feeble regulations regarding animal welfare.
+Our sanctuaries are safe havens where animals are rehabilitated, both physically and emotionally.
 Part of this rehabilitation is the reintroduction to members of their own species, through a process known as the “Eden Syndrome”.
-If the animal is to behave naturally in a free environment, it must first be allowed to return to its natural state.
+If the wild animal is to behave naturally in a free environment, it must first be allowed to return to its natural state.

-We only create sanctuaries.
-Places where the animals can be as natural as possible.
-Places where wild animals are naturalised, where they are not petted, prodded and posed with, places where they are not caged and they can do as they please.
+We only create places where the wild animals can live as natural as possible.
+Places where wild animals are naturalised, where they are not petted, prodded and posed with, places where they are not caged.

 Can I touch or hold any of the primates at Monkeyland?

-No, touching and/or feeding of the primates is strictly prohibited.
+No, touching and/or feeding of the bird is strictly prohibited.
 We don’t condone wildlife petting at our sanctuaries – it is a pure form of harassment.

 I’ve always wanted a monkey.
-If I wanted to purchase a bird or monkey, what monkey or bird can I keep as a pet?
-Do you sell primates and birds from Monkeyland or Birds of
+If I wanted to purchase a monkey, what monkey can I keep as a pet?
+Do you sell monkeys?

-Do the monkeys carry diseases that humans can catch such as rabies and herpes?
+Do the monkeys carry diseases that humans can catch at Monkeyland such as rabies and herpes?